JingChengGu/Tech_Stocks_VS_News_Sentiment/README.md

 ## 🤖 Model

-Sentiment analysis is performed using [FinBERT](https://huggingface.co/yiyanghkust/finbert-tone), a BERT-based model fine-tuned on financial text.
+I initially experimented with TextBlob for sentiment analysis due to its simplicity and ease of integration.
+However, I quickly realized that its general-purpose sentiment scoring was insufficient for the nuances of financial news.
+Many articles that were contextually neutral or even optimistic in a financial sense were misclassified due to TextBlob’s lack of domain-specific understanding.

+To improve the quality of sentiment scoring, I moved to [FinBERT](https://huggingface.co/yiyanghkust/finbert-tone), a BERT-based model fine-tuned on financial text.
+FinBERT is better suited for interpreting language patterns found in news headlines an dmarket commentary.
+This shift allowed the model to more accurately reflect the sentiment tone relevant to market behavior.

 **Scoring Function:**